danb35/myDewControllerPro-PCB/README.md

 To address this, I re-drew the schematic and PCB layout in KiCad 6.0.
 [KiCad](https://www.kicad.org/) is free, open source electronics design software, so you can download it to edit these files as desired.

 # Design changes
 This schematic is identical to the schematic at SourceForge.
 I intend (and hope) that the schematic will be easier to read and follow, but there should not be any changes in the components or how they're connected.
 Most of the reference designators (i.e., R3, C2, etc.) are identical, but KiCad has changed some of the semiconductors.
-But I've made a few changes to the board layout.
+I have, however, made a few changes to the board layout.

 First, of course, there's the change that drove the whole redesign--the footprint for D1 now actually fits the specified diode.
-I've also replaced most of the places where pin headers had been used for off-board connections (e.g., for the stepper, the pushbuttons, the display, etc.) and replaced them with JST-XH connectors.
+I've also replaced most of the places where pin headers had been used for off-board connections (e.g., for the pushbuttons, the display, etc.) with JST-XH connectors.
 These provide some friction to prevent connections from coming loose inadvertently, and also polarize the connections (so, e.g., you can't plug in a LED backward).

 # Bill of Materials
 The bill of materials is not appreciably different from the upstream project, but it's now included in this repo, both as an OpenDocument Spreadsheet file and as a PDF.